yzyii/luashitacast/README.md

 /lightningres /lres /tres - toggles Lightning Resistance set on/off.

 /evasion /eva   - toggles Evasion set on/off.
-                  you could also use this set for counter sets on MNK or other special sets.
+                  you could also use this set for special sets such as a MNK Counter set, a DRK Zerg set etc. as it will simply override your default idle / TP gear.

 [Special Commands]
 /warpme           - equips a warp cudgel and uses it after 30 seconds and locks equipment.